One Minute Mentoring

 Fortunately, I've benefited from having great mentors throughout my career.
 And, I've have the honor and good fortune to be a mentor, both formally and informally, for various individuals the past few decades.

 Mentoring is powerful.
 Both being a mentor.
 And, being mentored.
-That's why I became an instant fan of the new book, One Minute Mentoring: How to Find and Work With a Mentor -- and Why You'll Benefit from Being One.
+That's why I became an instant fan of the book, One Minute Mentoring: How to Find and Work With a Mentor -- and Why You'll Benefit from Being One.

-Set to be released on May 2, 2017, the book presents a fictional parable about the power of finding, or being, a mentor.
+The book presents a fictional parable about the power of finding, or being, a mentor.
 In what is about a one- to two-hour read, you'll gain knowledge and easy-to-use tools for how to find and leverage mentoring relationships.

 You'll also learn why developing effective communication and relationships across generations through mentoring can be a tremendous opportunity for companies and individuals alike.